IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__new__` method is a special method that is called when a new instance of a class is created.
 This method can be used to customize the creation of a class object, such as allocating memory for the object, initializing the object's attributes, or returning a different object altogether.
 It's a class method and it should always return a new instance of the class.
 If the method returns an instance of a different class, or an existing instance of the class, it will be used as the new object.

-### How do you use the "getattr" method to define default behavior for attribute access?
+### Q: How do you use the "getattr" method to define default behavior for attribute access?

 In Python, the `__getattr__` method is a special method that is called when an attribute is accessed on an object, and the attribute is not found in the object's dictionary.
 This method can be used to define default behavior for attribute access, such as returning a default value, or raising an exception.